mudcube/goobits-blog/static/journal/2011/11/print-ready-graphics-in-canvas/index.md

   - "html5"
 ---

-Last month, I posted about the possibility of creating high-resolution and print-ready graphics in &lt;canvas&gt;.
+Last month, I posted about the possibility of creating high-resolution and print-ready graphics in `<canvas>`.
 Since then, it’s been in the back of my mind, but happened to be at Kinko’s today, and decided to take this experiment to the next level…

-The following flash-cards were designed in Illustrator \[by [Altered Focus](http://alteredfoc.us/)\], exported into SVG, then parsed into &lt;canvas&gt;… and finally, that one template card (in the picture below it’s the “C” major card on the left) was used to create a large variety of combinations—based on a set of music-theory instructions.
+The following flash-cards were designed in Illustrator \[by [Altered Focus](http://alteredfoc.us/)\], exported into SVG, then parsed into `<canvas>`… and finally, that one template card (in the picture below it’s the “C” major card on the left) was used to create a large variety of combinations—based on a set of music-theory instructions.
 Such as;

 ```js
 Chord = { // definition for an A chord